Parenting with Love and Limits (PLL)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The primary goals of the current study were: 1.
-To examine the extent to which active parent and teen involvement in the six-week Parenting with Love and Limits® (PLL) parent education group reduced adolescents’ conduct disorder behaviors; 2.
-To determine whether reductions in conduct disorders would be sustained over a 12-month follow-up period as measured by recidivism, or re-arrest rates; and 3.
-To evaluate whether PLL lowered parent dropout rates and increased levels of motivation, engagement, and group attendance rates.
-Matched pairs of youth in the juvenile court system were randomly assigned to either PLL or usual probation services.
-Measures included the Child Behavior Checklist (CBCL), Parent and Adolescent Readiness Scale (PRS), Index of Parental Attitudes (IPA), and the Parent Adolescent Communication Scale (PACS).
-The PLL group demonstrated a significant reduction in aggressive behaviors, depression, attention-deficit disorder problems, and externalizing problems as measured by the CBCL.
-Dropout rates in the PLL group among parents and teenagers were extremely low with an 85% attendance rate by the parents and an 80% attendance rate by youths, even though attendance was not court ordered.
-Compared with the control group, the PLL group significantly improved parents’ readiness to change and resulted in significantly lower recidivism rates (16% PLL vs. 55% control) over a 12- month follow-up period.
-Limitations include the small number of participants and that the majority of the PLL group was single parent mothers.
+The purpose of the study was to examine the extent to which active parent and teen involvement in the six-week Parenting with Love and Limits® (PLL) parent education group reduced adolescents’ conduct disorder behaviors; determine whether reductions in conduct disorders would be sustained over a 12-month follow-up period as measured by recidivism, or re-arrest rates; and evaluate whether PLL lowered parent dropout rates and increased levels of motivation, engagement, and group attendance rates.
+Participants were randomly assigned to either PLL or usual probation services.
+Measures utilized include the Child Behavior Checklist (CBCL), Parent and Adolescent Readiness Scale (PRS), Index of Parental Attitudes (IPA), and the Parent Adolescent Communication Scale (PACS).
+Results indicate that the PLL group demonstrated a significant reduction in aggressive behaviors, depression, attention-deficit disorder problems, and externalizing problems as measured by the CBCL.
+Dropout rates in the PLL group among parents and teenagers were extremely low, with an 85% attendance rate by the parents and an 80% attendance rate by youths, even though attendance was not court-ordered.
+Compared with the control group, the PLL group significantly improved parents’ readiness to change and resulted in significantly lower recidivism rates (16% PLL vs. 55% control) over a 12-month follow-up period.
+Limitations include the small number of participants and that the majority of the PLL group was single-parent mothers.

 Length of controlled postintervention follow-up: 12 months.